Which World Leader Kidnapped A Filmmaker To Remake Godzilla?

 Answer: Kim Jong-il

-Kim Jong-il–Supreme Leader of North Korea from 1994 until his death in 2011–was a dictator who seemed bent on showing the world exactly how a Bond-movie grade dictator would run the show if unleashed on the real world.
+Kim Jong-il—Supreme Leader of North Korea from 1994 until his death in 2011—was a dictator who seemed bent on showing the world exactly how a Bond-movie grade dictator would run the show if unleashed on the real world.
 His notoriety began even before he ascended to power, working under his father in the various ministries of the Communist regime.
-Among the many bizarre exploits and activities attributed to the late leader, one the truth is stranger than fiction moment involves North Korean agents kidnapping a movie director to recreate Godzilla.
+Among the many bizarre exploits and activities attributed to the late leader, one particularly bizarre “truth is stranger than fiction” moment involves North Korean agents kidnapping a movie director to recreate Godzilla and produce other movies.

-Jong-il had a long history as a film aficionado that extended well before he came to power.
-Prior to succeeding his father as the ruler of North Korea he was in charge of the North Korean film industry and oversaw the production of many local films and propaganda reels.
-The North Korean movie industry was, as you can imagine given the cultural and financial isolation the country has been under since the 1940s, lackluster.
-To shore up the quality of the films produced by the Ministry of Art and Culture Jong-il, starting in the 1970s, resorted to kidnapping foreign movie talent.
-The process of film making via abduction started with Japanese film students and directors but escalated in 1978 to the abduction of well known South Korean director Shin Sang Ok and his ex-wife actress Choi Een Hee.
+Jong-il had a long history as a film aficionado that preceded his rise to power.
+Prior to succeeding his father as the ruler of North Korea, he was in charge of the Motion Picture and Arts Division of the Propaganda and Agitation Department where he oversaw the production of many local films and propaganda reels.
+The North Korean movie industry was, as you can imagine, given the cultural and financial isolation the country has been under since the 1940s, lackluster.
+To shore up the quality of the films produced by North Korea’s movie industry, Jong-il resorted to kidnapping well-known South Korean director Shin Sang-ok and his ex-wife actress Choi Eun-hee.

 The future dictator kept the two isolated for years before reuniting them in 1983 and tasking them with creating movies for North Korea.
-One of the first projects on their slate was a remake of the movie Godzilla (on of Kim Jong-il’s favorites).
-The result was a campy film known as Pulgasari–a Godzilla-esque film heavy on the criticism of capitalism and the West.
+After completing over 20 movies, the final film that they made was a remake of the movie Godzilla (one of Kim Jong-il’s favorites).
+The result was a campy film known as Pulgasari—a Godzilla-esque film heavy on criticism of capitalism and the West.